Norman ST40 Semi-Acoustic: Exploring Its Unique Sound

 Because:

-Which helps the instrument to survive the local climat without any losses in quality.
+Which helps the instrument to survive the local climate without any losses in quality.
 (I live in Canada)

-That’s how I’ve got my semi-acoustic cutaway Norman ST40 for the price around $600 (Remember: Christmas sale season)
+That’s how I’ve got my semi-acoustic cutaway Norman ST40 for the price of around $600 (Remember: Christmas sale season)

-Here some details abiout this instrument:
+Here are some details about this instrument:

-Back & Sides : Solid Mahogany
+Back & Sides: Solid Mahogany

-Top : Cedar (Select Pressure Tested Solid Top)
+Top: Cedar (Select Pressure Tested Solid Top)

-Fingerboard & Bridge : Rosewood
+Fingerboard & Bridge: Rosewood

-Finish : Semi-Gloss Custom Polished Finish
+Finish: Semi-Gloss Custom Polished Finish

 Tusq® nut & saddle by Graphtech

-Fishman Presys electronics & TRIC case.
+Fishman Presys Electronics & TRIC case.

 Leave a Reply